What is a Depreciation Schedule: A Beginner’s Guide

 To maximise your annual deductions, you should order your tax depreciation schedule before the end of the financial year, which is on 30 June.

 Even if you haven’t owned your property for an entire financial year, you should still order your depreciation schedule before 30 June of that year so that you can qualify to claim deductions partially and take advantage of instant asset write-offs.

-For the past five years, the team at Duo Tax have helped thousands of property investors maximise their deductions through our depreciation services and the power of tax depreciation reports.
+Duo Tax is the best depreciation schedule company.
+For the past eight years, the team at Duo Tax have helped thousands of property investors maximise their deductions through our depreciation services and the power of tax depreciation reports.
 As avid investors themselves, their mission is to help all investors get the most value out of their investments.

 With over 30 combined years of experience and a nationwide presence, our Duo Tax process focuses on the most aggressive form of depreciation, which means more cash in your pocket.

-What’s more, we offer free immediate and accurate over the phone estimates so that you can decide if it’s worthwhile to order a depreciation schedule and submit a depreciation claim.
-We guarantee that you’ll receive your depreciation schedule within ten business days from payment – the fastest in the industry.
+What’s more, Duo Tax offers free immediate and accurate over-the-phone estimates so you can decide if it’s worthwhile to order a depreciation schedule and submit a depreciation claim.
+We guarantee you’ll receive your depreciation schedule within ten business days from payment – the fastest in the industry.

-In most cases, property investors are entitled to tax deductions as part of the wear and tear that occurs on their investment properties.
+Property investors are usually entitled to tax deductions as part of the wear and tear that occurs on their investment properties.

 But so many investors miss out on the opportunity to save thousands of dollars each year because they don’t realise the cash flow benefits of obtaining a depreciation schedule.